altrsoftware/altr-alation-classification/README.md

 	ALTR_KEY_NAME = "Your ALTR API key name" ALTR_KEY_PASSWORD = "Your ALTR API key password"

+The following environment variables are found in `.env.defaults`.
+To change these values add the variables to `.env` with the values you want.
+These variables are used to throttle API calls if you have API thresholds in Alation.

+	THROTTLE_LIMIT = 20
+	THROTTLE_INTERVAL_MILLISECONDS = 1000

 Alation API Access Token information is found here. https://developer.alation.com/dev/docs/authentication-into-alation-apis